piranha/opster/docs/overview.rst

   if __name__ == '__main__':
       dispatch(cmdtable=cmdtable)

-Example usage, calling ``complex_`` with 5 as argument for ``exit`` option, showing that command dispatcher will understand partial names of commands and options::
+Example usage, calling ``complex_`` with 5 as an argument for ``exit`` option, shows that command dispatcher will understand partial names of commands and options::

   app har --ex 5